alexdoshii/doshii-code-challenge-semirix/README.md

 # Doshii Code Challenge

-There are three parts to the Code Challenge that you'll need to complete.
+There are two parts to the Code Challenge that you'll need to complete.
-- Code Tests
 - Questionnaire
 - A Super Small Web App

-Best to start by forking this repo

-## Code Tests

-Please complete the code tests `1_Efficiency` and `2_PoD`.
-Generally the idea is to modify the code so that the tests pass.
-Greater detail as to what is expected is located in each test subdirectory.

 ## Questionnaire

-Please answer the questions provided in the file `questionairre/README.md`
+Please answer the questions provided in the file `questionnaire/README.md`

 ## A Small Web Application